asedigo/JTIS/README.md

 Why use Angular as Client-side
 - Angular has provide file structured
 - Easily to maintain
-- I used standalone components to boost the performance of the page
+- I used standalone components to boost the performance of the page and to load only important module per routes